EZO Logo

 If you lack a software license management system, keeping track of licenses can be a time-consuming and error-prone process.
 Without an automated system, it’s easy to lose track of usage, inadvertently exceed the allowed number of installations, or even miss important renewal dates.

 As you purchase a software program, you enter into a user-level agreement with its vendor.
 Your vendor can then schedule audits at any time to monitor how your organization is using its license.
-In case you’re found guilty of piracy or violating a license agreement, they reserve the right to impose fines or initiate legal action against you.
-These fines can amount to $250,000 per instance.
+In case you’re found guilty of piracy or violating a license agreement, they reserve the right to impose fines or initiate legal action against your organization.

 You leave your company data vulnerable to cyberattacks and unauthorized usage if you lack a strong license management process.
 Besides compromising your system’s security, cyberattacks cost businesses a whopping $9.40 million for each incident.

 You don’t know where and how your software is being used without a proper licensing management system.
 You also have the risk of unauthorized people using your software as you are unable to revoke license access or limit license access to specific employees.
-They can pirate your software, sell the software illegally, or even enter malware into it.
+They can pirate your software, sell the software illegally, or even cause malware attacks.

 A recent report by Nexthink revealed that nearly half of all installed software (49%) is unused and companies are wasting over $44 million a month on it.
 This mostly happens when employees leave your company while still holding an active license.
 Other times, there is overlapping software in an organization, and your teams don’t utilize all the purchased licenses.